jllopezpino/blog/_posts/2015-12-01-overlooked-skills-data-scientists.md

 That's usually not enough to know whether someone is able to design and perform good experiments or not.
-For instance, a good candidate would know that testing does not only depend on splitting the training and test sets, but also on how careful you do it. people who understand the concept behind cross-validation but don't apply it to their experiments,
+For instance, a good candidate would know that testing does not only depend on splitting the training and test sets, but also on how careful you do it.
+It's frequent to find data scientists who understand the concept behind cross-validation but don't apply it to their experiments.

 # Software quality

-Most companies need code that they can rely on.
+It's not a secret that most companies need reliable source code.
+But data scientists often overlook this.
 That means writing programs that are highly available, bulletproofed against errors and easy to maintain.
 Experienced managers know that hiring a data scientist that doesn't know basic QA and software architecture concepts might cost you more money and resources than you thought at first.